WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Montane, subalpine.
 Woodlands, meadows.
 Summer.

-West Mancos Trail, June 27, 2004.
+Left: West Mancos Trail, June 27, 2004.

 "Gala" is Greek for milk (as in our "Galaxy", the "Milky Way") and refers to Northern Bedstraw’s bad habit of curdling the milk of cattle.
-"Septentrionale" is Latin for "Northern".
+"Septentrionale" is Latin for "northern".
 "Boreale" is Greek for "northern".

-Galium septentrionale
+Galium boreale

 Galium boreale.
 Synonym: Galium septentrionale.
 (Northern Bedstraw)